 Basilica di Santa Maria in Ara Coeli

-It was lucky we had a nice break before climbing all those steps to Santa Maria in Aracoeli!
-It was beautiful not only for its majestic interior but also for the views it offers from the top of the staircase.
+We were lucky we had a nice break before climbing all those steps to Santa Maria in Aracoeli, on n the highest point of Capitoline Hill!
+And the visit was beautiful not only for its majestic interior but also for the views it offers from the top of the staircase.

 Searching for food in Rione Esquilino

 Once we got out of the metro station, I was surprised to see how much the area had changed in ten years, and not really for the better.
-On my first trip to Rome, it looked amazing, this was actually where we stayed.
+On my first trip to Rome, it looked amazing – it was actually the neighborhood where we stayed.

 The huge, delicious pizza at La Cuccuma

 Eating pizza is among everyone’s favorite things to do in Rome.
-You might as well choose the best ones!
+You might as well choose the best ones for your nice Rome holiday!

 Oh, and the waitress at La Cuccuma was really nice and friendly, she reminded me a lot of Ana, one of my best friends.
-(Even you know a bit about Ana: she took most of the pictures from the Balkan road trip series.
-She is part of many of the travel stories from the Balkan road trip.)
+(Even you know a bit about Ana: she took most of the pictures from the Balkan road trip series!)

 Stuffed and happy, we went back to our accommodation in Rome to get a good night’s rest.
 And we were already wondering what other things to do in Rome we could choose for the next day and a half, before our return flight.